openeuropa/europa-search-client/README.md

 - 'services_settings': (optional) lists the parameters required by the library's components.<br />
   These parameters are:
   - 'logger': The logger object that must be used by the library to record the log messages.<br />
-    The chosen object must implement the PSR-3 Interface.
+    The chosen object must implement the PSR-3 Interface:`Psr\Log\LoggerInterface`.
   - 'log_level': The level of the log messages to record.<br />
-    The accepted values for this parameter is those defined by the `Psr\Log\LogLevel` class.
+    The accepted values for this parameter are those defined by the `Psr\Log\LogLevel` class.

 Example: